 All information contained in this manual is believed to be correct.
-Shenzhen Mindray Bio-Medical Electronics Co., Ltd. (hereinafter called Mindray) shall not be liable for errors contained herein nor for incidental or consequential damages in connection with the furnishing or use of this manual.
+Shenzhen Mindray Bio-Medical Electronics Co., Ltd. shall not be liable for errors contained herein nor for incidental or consequential damages in connection with the furnishing or use of this manual.

-The manufacturer will not be liable for the effects on safety, reliability and performance of this product if:
+The manufacuturer will not be liable for the effects on safety, reliability and performance of this product if: